nmccloskey/DIAAD/README.md

 ### 3. Input Coding Table Format
 - Turns are entered sequentially as a continuous string of digits and dots.
-- Bins (~6) are recommended for some temporal granularity.
+- Bins are recommended for some temporal granularity (e.g., six 10-minute bins for a 1-hour conversation treatment session).

 ### Example: Digital Conversation Turns Coding Input